Search

 Summary Table of Transfer Fees

-Country Type of fees Amount (%) Remarks
+Country Type of fee Amount (%) Remarks

-United Kingdom Stamp duties From 2% up to 12% Based on the price of the property, no notary fees.
+United Kingdom Stamp duties From 2% to 12% Based on the price of the property, no notary fees.

 Australia Stamp duty 5% to 7% Varies by state, discounts for first-time buyers.

-Follow “ ProprietesDeCharme.com ” on YouTube but also on Facebook Twitter LinkedIn Instagram Pinterest
+Follow " ProprietesDeCharme.com " on YouTube , as well as on Facebook, Twitter , LinkedIn , Instagram , and Pinterest.